andrewwstephens/GNIRS-Pype/docs/index.rst

 =================================

-GNIRS-Pype is an under development Gemini data reduction framework for Gemini instruments and here we provide the documentation for its associated GNIRS XD pipeline.
+GNIRS-Pype is an under development Gemini data reduction framework for Gemini instruments and here we provide the documentation for its associated GNIRS pipeline.

 =====================
 Package Documentation